WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

 **[*New Mexico in Focus*, "Juan de Oñate Statue Protest"](/catalog/cpb-aacip-686d1be50d9) (KNME-TV, Albuquerque, NM, June 19, 2020)**

 *New Mexico in Focus*, "Juan de Oñate Statue Protest" shows a bitter fight over the proper historical place for one of the most controversial figures in the history of the Southwest.
-As protestors in Albuquerque tried to yank down his likeness a self-appointed group of armed guards riled the crowd and shot a demonstrator.
+As protestors in Albuquerque tried to yank down his likeness, a self-appointed group of armed guards riled the crowd and shot a demonstrator.

 **[*New Mexico in Focus*, "Reconsidering La Entrada"](/catalog/cpb-aacip-5dcda8ee12e?start=941.12&end=2049.09) (KNME-TV, Albuquerque, NM, August 17, 2018)**